-Wrongful Death Cases: Children and the Elderly
+Wrongful Death Cases: Children, Older Adults, and Vulnerable Adults

 Loss of a Child

-When a child dies, on the other hand, the parents' recovery is limited solely to their financial loss, which is usually quite small.
-Financial losses due to the death of a child are determined by:
+When a child dies, on the other hand, the parents' recovery is limited solely to their financial loss.
+This is usually relatively small.

 A jury may consider what the child would have contributed to the parents' support, but this cannot be pure guesswork.
 Juries often use work-life expectancy tables as a starting point for calculations.

 Loss of a Fetus

-Loss of an Elderly Person
+Loss of an Older Adult

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help